 The honest answer is it depends on where your biggest bottleneck is right now.

-But if you are a typical Australian SME — founder-led and growing faster than your team can keep up — start with an EA or bookkeeper.
+If you are a typical Australian SME - founder-led and growing faster than your team can keep up - start with an EA or bookkeeper.
 Fix your time and your cash flow first.
 Everything else gets easier from there.

-The most common mistake is placing someone in the wrong role at the wrong time.
 Placing a social media coordinator when your books are a mess, or a lead gen specialist when you have no system to handle new enquiries, is a fast way to waste budget and lose confidence in the process.

 This is why the brief matters.